PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

 - The **International Organization for Standardization (ISO) 31000** is a risk management framework to help organizations manage risks regardless of its size, activity or sector.
 - The **International AUditing and Assurance Standards Board** is a standards body that issues international standards on audition, quality management, and other services.
 Apperantly its also an international version of the **Statement on Standards for Attestation Engagements No.16**.
 - The **Statement on Standards for Attestation Engagements No.16** is a set of standards developed specifically for certified public accountants to evaluate an organization's internal controls and how service companies report on these controls.
 - The **False Claims Act(FCA)** imposes liability on individuals and companies who defraud governmental programs.
 Any person who knowingly submits, or causes to submit, false claims to the government is liable for three times the government's damages + an inflation linked penalty.
+It also protects the employee if he/she file's a lawsuit against the contractor's/company's unethicals acts to defraud the government.
 - The **Age Discrimination in Employment Act of 1967** prohibits employment discrimination against people 40 years or older.
 - A **Computerized Provider Order Entry(CPOE)** is a system that enables physicians to place orders(for drugs, lab tests, etc...) electronically, with the orders transmitted directly to the recipient.
 - **Contingent work** is a job without explicit or implicit contract for long-term employment.